Director of Special Programs

-The District provides a multifactored evaluation for students with disabilities by ensuring that students are assessed in their native language or other mode of communication.
+The District provides a multifactored evaluation for students with disabilities by ensuring that students are assessed in their native language or other modes of communication.
 Tests are used for their validated purposes.
 Students are evaluated in all areas related to their suspected disability.
 Testing is conducted by a multidisciplinary team.
 Testing materials and procedures are not racially or culturally biased.
 Tests are administered by trained personnel qualified in accordance with all federal regulations and state standards and in conformance with the instructions provided by the producer.
 Medical evaluation, when required as part of the multifactored evaluation, is provided at no cost to the parent(s) by a licensed physician designated by the Superintendent/designee when other no-cost resources are not available.

 4. Individualized Education Program

 An Individualized Education Program (IEP) is developed for each student with a disability who needs special education.
 The IEP is designed to meet the unique educational needs of the student and developed in a planning conference.
-The parent(s) of the student are strongly encouraged to participate in the planning conference.
+The parent(s) of the student is strongly encouraged to participate in the planning conference.
 The IEP is reviewed and revised as often as necessary, but at least annually.

 5. Least Restrictive Environment

 The education of students with disabilities occurs in the least restrictive environment.
 Special education programs and services are appropriate and designed to meet the unique needs of each student with a disability.
 To the maximum extent appropriate, students with disabilities, including students in public or private institutions or other care facilities, are educated with students who do not have disabilities.
-Special classes, separate schooling or other removal of students with disabilities from the regular educational environment occur only when the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.
+Special classes, separate schooling or other removals of students with disabilities from the regular educational environment occur only when the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.

 6. Confidentiality of Data

-The confidentiality of personally identifiable data relating to students with disabilities and their parents and families is protected at collection, storage, disclosure and destruction.
+The confidentiality of personally identifiable data relating to students with disabilities and their parents and families is protected at the collection, storage, disclosure, and destruction.
 One official of the District is assigned the responsibility for protecting the confidentiality of personally identifiable data.
 The District follows all federal regulations and state standards related to the confidentiality of data.